pixel-point/pixelpoint-website/src/posts/2021-15-07-top-10-open-source-saas-that-could-help-you-build-the-next-big-thing/index.md

 ---
 title: 'Top 10 open-source SaaS that could help you build the next big thing '
-description: 'I'm super happy that investors and big companies are finally happy to support Open Source projects.
-It was hard to imagine 10 years ago that there will be plenty of SaaS built based on open-source model.'
+description: "I'm super happy that investors and big companies are finally happy to support Open Source projects.
+It was hard to imagine 10 years ago that there will be plenty of SaaS built based on open-source model."
 ---

 ## Top 10 open-source SaaS that could help you build the next big thing